xmartlabs/blog/_posts/2022-02-08-intro-to-recommendations-engine.md

-Recommendation engines can rapidly increase online business revenue apart from boosting customer loyalty which is crucial for sustainable growth.
-In this blog post, we’ll go through the main challenges we faced implementing and deploying such solutions in a big fashion brand as well as pros and cons, approaches to implement recommendation engines, and best practices.
+Recommendation engines can rapidly increase online business revenue and boost customer loyalty, both crucial for sustainable growth.
+In this blog post, we’ll go through the main challenges, and pros and cons we faced implementing and deploying such solutions for a big apparel brand, the different approaches to implement recommendation engines, and best practices.```

 First things first... what exactly is it?, and how can I take advantage of it and put it to work to drive those sales?
 Keep reading to find out.